thiagofiora/Thiago-Fioravante/test.mobile.monefy/README.md

    1. The ability to see the balance over a period or filter some category can show the user trends and help them to understand better how his moeny is being spent.

 **The steps will not be defined here**

+**Not all tests were automated due to time and technologies constraints**

+To implement all tests, beside time, I would need a better strategy as discussed below and also some better stack not used here as browserstack where paralelization is possible

 ### Balance tests

 #### Expense